orjwan98/python3-cheatSheet/OOP-python.md

 Things to keep note of:

 `Methods Resolution Order`:  This is the level of inheritance Python looks at.
 So, it starts with the subclass itself, then the parent class, then the object class.
-Which is the base class that other classes inherits from.
+The object class is the base class that other classes inherit from.